InformaticsMatters/galaxy-patch/README.md

     $ ansible-playbook site.yaml -e @parameters.yaml

 >   You may need to run the playbook a number of times - especially if your
     instances have different base names.
+At the time of writing we have used `pulsar-exec-node`, `pulsar-exec-node-b`, `pulsar-exec-node-gpu` and
+    `pulsar-exec-node-gpu-b` as a base-name for our instances.

 ---